OpenCobolIDE/OpenCobolIDE/README.rst

 - COBOL syntax highlighter
 - COBOL code completion
 - COBOL code folding
+- configurable margins
 - navigable tree view of division, sections, paragraphs etc (fully synchronised with the code folding panel)
-- smart auto indentation
+- auto-indentation
 - tool for computing PIC fields offsets
 - compile as a program (.exe) or as a subprogram (.so/.dll)
 - run the program from the editor or from a configurable external terminal ( necessary if you are using the SCREEN section).
 - dark color schemes and theme
 - cross platform: works on **GNU/Linux**, **Windows** and **Mac OSX**
-- dbpre integration on Linux
+- dbpre integration on Linux, esqlOC on Windows

 License